VirtoCommerce/vc-module-inventory/README.md

 1. 'In stock' - total quantity of product items allowed in stock;
 1. 'Reserved'- in VC this field currently is simply a UI element, but can be customized if needed, based on client's business needs.
-1. 'Reoder min. qty'- the minimum quantity of products that can be reordered;
+1. 'Reorder min. qty'- the minimum quantity of products that can be reordered;
-1. 'Allow preoder' - if switched on means that the system will allow order products that are still not in stock.
-By using the preorder calender, the admin can set up the time period for preorder availability;
+1. 'Allow preorder' - if switched on means that the system will allow order products that are still not in stock.
+By using the preorder calendar, the admin can set up the time period for preorder availability;
 1. 'Preorder qty field'- the admin can specify the product quantity that can be preordered;
 1. 'Allow backorder'- if switched on means that the system will allow order products that are no longer in stock.
 The admin can set up the time period for backorder availability;
 1. 'Backorder qty' field- the admin can specify the product quantity that can be backordered.